NJIT-WIS/project-2-tier-1-company/content/resources.md

 ### Career Resources
-    Freelancer projects for web development and other related fields Web development job opportunities in startups and small businesses
+    Freelancer projects for web development and other related fields Web development job opportunities in startups and small businesses Access to a network of potential employers or clients for web development projects Career counseling and mentorship for individuals interested in pursuing a career in web development Job interview preparation and resume writing workshops

 ### Professional development resources
     Community forum or online support to assist learners with any questions or challenges they may encounter while taking the classes.